-- 1. MyAction, the main action that performs the filtering operation - 2.
-Color, which allows the user to choose a color to be used by MyAction - 3.
-Lines, which allows a user to choose line widths to be used by MyAction - 4.
-An Export Service Provider that performs an FTP upload user clicks Export.
+- MyAction, the main action that performs the filtering operation - Color, which allows the user to choose a color to be used by MyAction - Lines, which allows a user to choose line widths to be used by MyAction - An Export Service Provider that performs an FTP upload

+When the user chooses the FTP-upload export destination and clicks Export, the service provider requests an export rendition for each photo that is active at the time.
+If the user does not choose any actions, the request is satisfied directly by Lightroom Classic using LTEXPOTTRENDITION.

+If the user inserts Color, the dialog shows both the section for defining a border, and the section for MyAction, which is required by Color.
+After making all the necessary choices for the chosen actions, the user clicks Export.
 In this case, the request is intercepted and redirected to Color.
 Color receives a list of renditions that it is expected to satisfy; the action then makes its own rendition request.
 This request is similarly intercepted and sent to MyAction.
 MyAction performs the actual processing and makes its own request for renditions.
-When there are no more actions, the requests are satisfied directly by Lightroom using LrExportRendition.
+When there are no more actions, the requests are satisfied directly by Lightroom Classic using LrExportRendition.

-When the user chooses the FTP-upload export destination and clicks Export, the service provider requests an export rendition for each photo that is active at the time.
-If the user does not choose any actions, the request is satisfied directly by Lightroom using LrExportRendition.

-If the user inserts Color, the dialog shows both the section for defining a border, and the section for MyAction, which is required by Color.
-After making all the necessary choices for the chosen actions, the

-Each action runs in its own task in Lightroom (see "Defining function contexts and tasks" on page 20), which means that the operations performed by each action can be performed in parallel.
+Each action runs in its own task in Lightroom Classic (see "Defining function contexts and tasks" on page 19), which means that the operations performed by each action can be performed in parallel.
 An action task first requests its renditions, then iterates through them making its transformations as appropriate.
 When the action is done rendering each photo, it signals the downstream task which can then process the rendered photo.
-For a more detailed description of the processing path, see "How post-process actions are executed" on page 50.
+For a more detailed description of the processing path, see "How post-process actions are executed" on page 49.